Sadly, we lost Ingrid Pitt in November 2010, but her memory will always live on.

 Having regular paydays.
 The thing about Hammer was they didn’t pay much but they did stick with old friends.
 My problem was I came to the company when it was on the slippery slope.
 And I had the temerity to turn down a couple of pictures.
 The poor salary gave everyone a common bond.
 There was always something to talk about and sympathetic ears to unload into.
 But it wasn’t serious.
 Everybody swore at some time or another that they would never work for them again.
 But they always did.
 Witness Chris Lee.Ingrid Pitt

 There is much speculation about which character from history Bram Stoker based his novel Count Dracula on.
 Some people say that he got the name Dracula from Vlad Tepes who was also known as Count Dracula.
 His father was Dracul and Dracula simply means ‘son of’.
 The real life Dracula is notorious for impaling his victims on stakes.
-It’s no wonder that people claim Stoker based Dracula on this character but other people claim he only used the name of Dracula and that the novel was actually based on Countess Bathory.
+It’s no wonder that people claim Stoker based Dracula on this character.
+However, other people claim he only used the name of Dracula and that the novel is based on Countess Bathory.
 Does this kind of speculation interest you and if yes, what do you believe is fact?

 I think that when Bram Stoker was scuttling from house to house in Whitby writing his magnum opus he was using what material he had to hand to write fiction.
 And he had research on Dracula.
 I did the Dracula Tour a couple of years ago.
 Visited all the sites mentioned in Stoker’s book, slept in the tower room at Dracula Castle Hotel in the Borgo Pass, had lunch in the Golden Krone in Bistritz (where Jonathan Harker supped on his way to see Count Drac), visited Vlad Tepes’s birthplace at Sigisoara and so on.
 Great background stuff and I would have thought that there was little doubt about Vlad Tepes being the role model.
 But Raymond McAnally put the case for Erzebet Bathori in DRACULA WAS A WOMAN and who am I to argue against that?Ingrid Pitt

-You obviously still have a big interest with vampires due to your novel, ‘The Bedside Companion for Vampire Lovers’ and a project of which you was involved in, the making of a film titled ‘Dracula Who?’.
+You obviously still have a big interest with vampires due to your novel, ‘The Bedside Companion for Vampire Lovers’.
+A project of which you was involved in, the making of a film titled ‘Dracula Who?’.
 What are your thoughts to the existence of vampires and what do you imagine one to be like?

 My thoughts on vampires?
 Well the folkloric side is very interesting.
 So many blood suckers in so many countries over so many centuries.
 I love some of the stories.
 I guess my favourite is the Russian Kravalitza.
 It spends most of the year hanging around as an icicle until a posse of drunken peasants turns up and thaws it out and he savages them.
 Don’t ask me about the logic – just enjoy the legend.
 Clearly there are those who would testify to the existence of vampires.
 Like Colonel Johanne Flukinger who was sent to investigate the case of Arnold Paole who caught a dose in Greece.
 Vampirism that is.
 He returned to plague his home town in Serbian until being decapitated by the village Priest.
 The Colonel reported back to headquarters that it was a clear cut case of vampiric possession.Ingrid Pitt